movadee-labs/ag-forms/CONTRIBUTING.md

 We need to choose programming language for our software.
 We have a major need: front-end programming language suitable for web applications.
 We are writing library specifically for Angular applications.
 Angular is written in TypeScript.

+- HTML, CSS, SASS
-- HTML, CSS, JavaScript, TypeScript
+- JavaScript, TypeScript
+- Angular
+- angular cdk reason
+- Tailwind, Angular Material, Bootstrap

 <details>
 <summary>Read more</summary></br>